Tonheuru/pti/intro_to_programming/backend/README.md

-# Intro to programming - Backend track
+# Backend programming for Non-Engineers

 In this course,
 we are going to write a little Go-based service.